marvinlemos/data-selfie-app/README.md

 # My Mood App
 My Mood App is a small service that allows you to save information about your mood.
-Find out when and where you felt that way—the 'WHY' I leave it up to you.
+Find out when and where you felt that way—the 'WHY' is up to you.

 ## 1. Overview
 In this project, we explore some cool Javascripts functionalities, like API, Geolocation, POST requests, and so on.